TCF Financial Corporation – Consensus Indicates Potential 24.2% Upside

-TCF Financial Corporation found using ticker (TCF) now have 13 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
+TCF Financial Corporation found using ticker (TCF) have now 13 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
 The target price ranges between 42 and 28 calculating the mean target price we have 33.77.
-Now with the previous closing price of 27.19 this would indicate that there is a potential upside of 24.2%.
-The 50 day moving average now sits at 27.71 while the 200 day moving average is 28.52.
-The market cap for the company is $4,139m.
+With the stocks previous close at 27.19 this would imply there is a potential upside of 24.2%.
+There is a 50 day moving average of 27.71 while the 200 day moving average is 28.52.
+The market capitalisation for the company is $4,139m.
 You can visit the company’s website by visiting: http://ir.tcfbank.com

 TCF Financial Corporation operates as the financial holding company for TCF National Bank that provides various financial products and services in the United States and Canada.
 It operates through Consumer Banking, Wholesale Banking, and Enterprise Services segments.
 The company offers checking, savings, and money market accounts; certificates of deposit; and individual retirement accounts.
 It also provides consumer loans; loans secured by personal property, as well as unsecured personal loans; commercial and industrial loans; commercial real estate loans; lease and equipment financing products; inventory financing products; and residential, consumer, and small business lending products.
 In addition, the company offers investment management and custodial, trust, and financial and estate planning services; retirement planning and employee benefit programs; and cash management, international trade finance, foreign exchange management, and loan syndication services, as well as sells investment products, such as annuity products and mutual funds.
 Further, it provides treasury services comprising investment and borrowing portfolios, as well as manages capital, debt, and market risks; check cashing and remittance services; lines of credit, letters of credit, and capital market products; and credit and debit cards.
 As of December 31, 2019, the company had 520 branches, including 396 traditional branches, 121 supermarket branches, and three campus branches located in Michigan, Illinois, Minnesota, Colorado, Ohio, Wisconsin, Arizona, and South Dakota; and 1,099 ATMs.
 TCF Financial Corporation was founded in 1923 and is headquartered in Detroit, Michigan.